Curriculum Intent, Implementation and Impact

 To check pupils’ understanding; to inform teaching, and help pupils embed and use knowledge fluently to develop understanding (Ofsted 2019)

-Curriculum Intent
+Curriculum Aims

 At Holy Ghost, the direction for all our improvement work is underpinned by our Mission Statement.
 Our quest is that children will love learning and as a result flourish academically and personally.
 First hand evidence from children will inform leadership actions and improvements.